-This same issue arises when an opaque function is invoked and there are pointers for which object_address might hold but whose values might have escaped the function.
-Consider another case where we try to call f twice, with two different pointers:
+This same issue arises when an opaque function is invoked and pointers - including any pointer that was supplied to the function by its caller - for which object_address might hold are present but their values might have escaped the function.
+Consider another case in which we try to call f twice, with two different pointers:

 '''

 template <typename T>

 void h(T p1, T p2)

 pre( object_address(p1) )

 pre( object_address(p2) )

 {

-f(p1);
+f(p1); // Precondition passes.

-f(p2);
+f(p2); // precondition violation

 }

 '''